Dan Diaconescu: Political activity

 On 29 November 2010, Diaconescu founded the People's Party, the party idea based on a citizen residing in Cugir.
 He launched his candidacy for the presidential election in 2014.

 At the legislative election of 2012, Diaconescu was nominated to run for a deputy term of Gorj County in one electoral college against his challenger, then-Prime Minister, Victor Ponta.
 He lost the election, and missed the entrance to the Parliament on redistribution.
 As a result, he announced his retirement from politics.

 Controversies

 OTV was two times subject to license withdrawal by the Romanian Authority in Audiovisual CNA, first in 2002 for racism and antisemitic attitude, and second in January 2013 after OTV failed to prove payment of fines imposed by CNA for breaches of the Audiovisual Law during 2009-2012.
+However, the channel was unexpectedly relaunched on 29 November 2025 at noon.